 Brain (mind) evolution often has a detrimental influence on our human consciousness (detrimental contains the word “mental”).
 I feel that there is no correlation between the two words.
 It does however indeed appear as if the mind and thought patterns do more harm than good in reference to awareness, presence or consciousness.
 This is why the statement “Being aware of awareness” is a useful practical exercise.

 I have reflected on our self consciousness (being aware of awareness) considerably.
-The development of our state of form consciousness parallel with our brain development is truly a blessing and a curse.
+The development of our state of object consciousness and parallel with our brain development is truly a blessing and a curse.
 I have discussed this in my book and in many Facebook and website articles.
 The fact that we know what we are thinking or feeling complicates the natural flow of universal consciousness.
 We often miss the simplicity or actuality of a moment because of our infatuation with thoughts, feelings and the ego.
 We are willing to take a consolation prize when the first prize is there for us to accept.
 This has been going on for a very long time in our species conditioned development.

 Now let’s go back to “presence“.
 Practicing presence frequently will provide a transition away from mind (thought, feelings and ego) to simple awareness of the moment (being).
 The mind (creative intelligence, emotions and ego) are too overwhelming for our form consciousness when we remain unaware.

 The shift to presence is best accomplished through practice and acceptance.